Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Enhance Security Monitoring, Logging & Governance

+Centralized logging and monitoring improve visibility and enable faster threat detection in Azure environments.
 Most organizations have partial visibility in their Azure environments.
 Threat detection is inhibited without centralized logging and monitoring.
 Changes and compliance can be hard to track or enforce due to incomplete audit trails and inconsistent governance policies.

 Using the Microsoft Defender tools like the Azure Security Center and Azure Policy, strengthens oversight.
 To improve security monitoring, logging, & governance, a team’s logs should be unified, alerts automated, and rules applied uniformly across subscriptions.